 Smart Platform Integration

-Again, the Blink XT’s smart platform integration fell short of expectations.
-The camera only integrates with Alexa, not surprising considering that Amazon owns Blink.
-Plus, you can only use Amazon to arm or disarm the entire system, and not specific cameras.
-This creates more work for the user, who will have to manually arm or disarm their individual cameras.
+Again, the Blink XT’s fell short of our expectations, only integrating with Alexa.
+Plus, we could only use Amazon to arm or disarm the entire system and not specific cameras.

-The Arlo Pro 2 goes above and beyond with its smart platform integration.
-The camera pairs with Amazon Alexa, Google Assistant, IFTTT, Apple HomeKit, and Stringify.
-I love all the options because they put the user in the driver’s seat.
-Whether you are part of the Amazon or Google ecosystem, the Arlo Pro 2 will accommodate you.
-For that reason, the Arlo Pro 2 trounces the Blink XT in terms of smart platform integration.
+The Arlo Pro 2 went above and beyond with its smart platform integration.
+The camera paired with Amazon Alexa, Google Assistant, IFTTT, Apple HomeKit, and Stringify.
+We loved all the options!
+They put us, the user, in the driver’s seat.
+For that reason, the Arlo Pro 2 trounced the Blink XT in terms of smart platform integration.

 The term “artificial intelligence” might bring to mind I, Robot, Tron, or even The Matrix.
-But how is this strange science-fiction-sounding term relevant to your home’s security?
+But how was this strange science-fiction-sounding term relevant to our home’s security?

-To my dismay, neither the Arlo Pro 2 nor the Blink XT come with any artificial intelligence features.
-On the bright side, the Arlo Pro 2 does have a paid subscription plan called Arlo Smart Home which would add person detection to the camera.
-Person detection isn’t the only thing you get with Arlo Smart Home, but I’ll discuss that in more detail below.
-When it comes to artificial intelligence, the Arlo Pro 2 trumps the Blink XT simply by having a paid person detection option.
+To our dismay, neither the Arlo Pro 2 nor the Blink XT came with any artificial intelligence features.
+On the bright side, the Arlo Pro 2 did have a paid subscription plan called Arlo Smart Home, which added person detection to the camera.
+When it came to artificial intelligence, the Arlo Pro 2 trumped the Blink XT’s paid person detection option.

 Arlo Smart Home

-It’s pretty common for security cameras to come with an optional paid subscription plan.
-For the Arlo Pro 2, it’s called the Arlo Smart Home.
-I’ve already mentioned how the Arlo Smart Home adds person detection to the Arlo Pro 2, but it doesn’t stop there- it also adds activity zones, a 911 button, and better notifications.
+It was common for security cameras to come with an optional paid subscription plan.
+For the Arlo Pro 2, this plan was called the Arlo Smart Home.
+This added person detection, activity zones, a 911 button, and better notifications.

-Finally, the Arlo Smart Home gives you better notifications.
-From your locked screen, you’ll see a screenshot of our live stream from our locked screens, which allowed us to see what was happening with minimal effort.
+Finally, the Arlo Smart Home gave us better notifications.
+We viewed a screenshot of our live stream from our locked screens, which allowed us to see what was happening with minimal effort.

-Arlo Smart Home is only $2.99 per camera per month, and they’re even offering a one-month free trial.
-This is a great way to test the program out without having to spend any money.
+Arlo Smart Home was priced at only $2.99 per camera per month and even offered a one-month free trial.

 Arlo Pro 2 Extras

-On a free level, the Arlo Pro 2 does have some nice features that we haven’t yet mentioned.
-If the camera is plugged in, it can record non-stop 24/7, if that’s what you prefer.
-The Arlo Pro 2 also includes a siren for scaring away intruders, motion and sound notifications, and geofencing.
+On a free level, the Arlo Pro 2 had some excellent features.
+If the camera was plugged in, it could record non-stop for 24/7 if that’s what we wanted.
+The Arlo Pro 2 also included a siren for scaring away intruders, motion and sound notifications, and geofencing.

 Arlo Pro 2 App

-I really like that the app lets you choose between “Best Video,” “Optimized,” and “Best Battery Life”.
-I can see how these options would be useful for different situations.
-For example, say I want to record my daughter’s fifth birthday party (if I had a daughter, that is).
-I could choose “Best Video” and get a high-quality record of our celebration.
-On the other hand, say I want to record wirelessly for a long period of time- I could simply put the camera on “Best Battery Life” for that time period.
+We liked that the app let us choose between “Best Video,” “Optimized,” and “Best Battery Life.”
+We saw how each option could be useful for different situations.
+For example, if we wanted to record our daughter’s birthday party, we chose “Best Video” and got a high-quality record of our celebration.
+On the other hand, if we want to record wirelessly for a long period of time, we simply put the camera on “Best Battery Life.”

-As I’ve said ad nauseam, I love any feature that lets the user customize their experience, and the app is full of options.
-Like the camera itself, the Arlo app does not disappoint.
+As we’ve mentioned before, we loved getting to customize our experiences, and this app was full of options.
+Like the camera itself, the Arlo app did not disappoint.

 Blink XT Extras

-I know I’ve given the Blink XT a hard time throughout this review, but it does redeem itself when it comes to its sensors.
-Not only does it have motion detectors like the Arlo Pro 2, but it also has built-in temperature sensors.
-From your Blink XT camera, you’ll be able to tell the room’s temperature.
-Considering the camera works both indoors and outdoors, the temperature sensors are essential to keeping the video display clear.
+We gave the Blink XT a hard time throughout this review, so we wanted to mention that it redeemed itself when it came to its sensors.
+Not only did it have motion detectors like the Arlo Pro 2, but it had built-in temperature sensors.
+Considering the camera worked indoors and outdoors, the temperature sensors were essential to keeping the video display clear.

-Unfortunately, the Blink app is where things took a turn for the worse.
-While it was very user-friendly, there were a few annoying features that took away from our experience.
+Unfortunately, the Blink app was where things took a turn for the worse.
+While we thought it was very user-friendly, a few annoying features took away from our experience.
 The Blink app was where we live-streamed footage and changed our settings.

-Clearly, the Arlo Pro 2 has a lot of features that the Blink XT lacks, like superior video, two-way audio, more storage options, artificial intelligence- the list goes on.
-But that doesn’t necessarily mean that you should buy it over the Blink XT.
-After all, the Arlo Pro 2 is over twice as expensive as the Blink XT, making it a tough decision.
+Clearly, the Arlo Pro had many features the Blink XT lacked, like superior video, two-way audio, more storage options, and artificial intelligence.
+But that didn’t necessarily mean that we thought customers should always buy it instead of the Blink XT.

 The Arlo Pro 2 might be a better option for you if you want: